FelixFourcolor/He-trusted-in-God/README.md

 * git (optional)

 ### Overview of the build process
-The structure is built automatically using a python program called `noteblock-generator` (available on PyPI).
-The program takes `src.json` (included in this repo) which defines the composition, and generates the structure inside an existing Minecraft world.
+The structure is auto-generated using [noteblock-generator](https://github.com/FelixFourcolor/noteblock-generator).
+The program takes `src.json` which defines the composition, and generates the structure inside an existing Minecraft world.

 ### Step-by-step guide